 Data base analysis

-Let’s elaborate on this with an analysis of our database on ancient ports: we know of more nearly 5000 ancient coastal settlements, out of which around 1500 are explicitly mentioned as ports by ancient authors:
+Let’s elaborate on this with an analysis of our database on ancient ports: we know of around 5000 ancient coastal settlements, out of which around 1500 are explicitly mentioned as ports by ancient authors:

 Obviously, various reasons motivated ancient authors to mention these ports: historical (military, naval), commercial (trade, emporia), geographical (description of land and peoples) or sailors following the coasts.
 In the picture above, trips like those of Arrian on the Black Sea or the Stadiasmus can nearly be distinguished.